BrandonCravener/G-Drive-Sorter/.github/CONTRIBUTING.md

 ## Pull Requests
 - Fill in the required pull request template.
-- Ensure to provide an accurate title and description to the pull request, and to disclude issue numbers.
+- Ensure to provide an accurate title and description to the pull request, and to include issue numbers.
-- Follow the standard js [styling guidelines](http://standardjs.com) as well as the [materialize guidelines](http://materializecss.com/getting-started.html)
 - End any changed files with a blank line.
 - Include any possible dependencies that the pull request may have.

+If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at [contact@brandoncravener.com](mailto:contact@brandoncravener.com).